History of New Zealand: The Muldoon years, 1975–1984

-The country's economy suffered in the aftermath of the 1973 global energy crisis, the loss of New Zealand's biggest export market upon Britain's entry to the European Economic Community, and rampant inflation.
+The country's economy suffered in the aftermath of the 1973 global energy crisis and the loss of New Zealand's biggest export market upon Britain's entry to the European Economic Community.
 Robert Muldoon, Prime Minister from 1975 to 1984, and his Third National Government responded to the crises of the 1970s by attempting to preserve the New Zealand of the 1950s.
 He attempted to maintain New Zealand's "cradle to the grave" welfare state, which dated to 1935.
-His government sought to give retirees 80% of the current wage, which would require large-scale borrowing; critics said it would bankrupt the treasury.
+The Muldoon Government sought to give retirees 80% of the current wage, which would require large-scale borrowing; critics said it would bankrupt the Treasury.
+In response to the second oil shock (petrol shortage) in 1979, the government introduced carless days for motor vehicles; however this proved ineffective.
+The oil crisis increased inflation which was exacerbated by a boom in commodity prices.
 Muldoon's response to the crisis also involved imposing a total freeze on wages, prices, interest rates and dividends across the national economy.

 Muldoon's conservatism and antagonistic style exacerbated an atmosphere of conflict in New Zealand, most violently expressed during the 1981 Springbok Tour.
 In the 1984 elections Labour promised to calm down the increasing tensions, while making no specific promises; it scored a landslide victory.

 However, Muldoon's government was not entirely backward looking.
 Some innovations did take place, for example the Closer Economic Relations (CER) free-trade programme with Australia to liberalise trade, starting in 1982.
 The aim of total free trade between the two countries was achieved in 1990, five years ahead of schedule.